austintackaberry/100-days-of-code/log.md

  **Today's Progress**: Finished the Basic Javascript section, 70% done with Basic Algorithm Scripting section, organized a CodeClub meetup for Sunday, August 6th.

  **Thoughts**: Wondering when I should start writing blogposts, learning DS&A, contributing to open source projects, etc. Even though I still have 9 months to achieve my goal, I still feel like I am far from being employable.

+ ### Day 14: August 5, 2017

+ **Today's Progress**: Finished the Basic Algorithm Scripting Section and JSON APIs and AJAX Section.
+Messed around with Vim and Atom.

+ **Thoughts**: After reading about different text editors/IDEs, I figured I'd give Vim a try.
+I really like the keyboard shortcuts, but at this point I think I need to focus on my code rather than figuring out how to use Vim.
+After messing around with Atom, I think I am going to make the switch from Intellij Idea.
+I like that Atom is open source and doesn't block certain packages unless you pay.